noawe-boi/NoahsObsidianSync/Microcontroller Interfacing and IO  Assessment.md

 	`lcd.begin(16, 2);

 - Create writeLCD function

-- Remove previous pin initialisations from when LED's were used.
+- Remove previous pin initializations from when LED's were used.
 - Removed previous code that set LED pins HIGH and LOW and displayed time using them

+- Wrote "Time: ", disp_hours

 added functions to main loop